libuv/api-docs/README.rst

 -------

 This is still a work in progress, which means you can help!
-Find an undocumented section, add it and send a pull request.
+Find an undocumented section, add it and send a `pull request <https://github.com/libuv/api-docs>`_.
 Follow the syntax and structure in the existing content.